streifenfrei/frankpiv/README.md

 # frankpiv
-A pivoting controller for the franka emika panda roboter
+A pivoting controller for the franka emika panda robot